Eyadfezex/my-notes/React/Hooks/Hooks.md

 - Refs in React hold non-rendering information like DOM nodes or timeout IDs.
 They're an "escape hatch" from React's paradigm, useful for non-React systems like browser APIs.

--`useRef` declares a ref.
+- `useRef` declares a ref.
 You can hold any value in it, but most often it’s used to hold a DOM node.

--`useImperativeHandle` lets you customize the ref exposed by your component.
+- `useImperativeHandle` lets you customize the ref exposed by your component.
 This is rarely used.

 ```jsx
 function Form() {